vanviegen/hue-thief/README.markdown

 These are devices based on a Silicon Labs EM351, EM357 or EM358 chip that communicates with the host PC using the EZSP protocol over a virtual COM port.
 Which protocol is used depends on which firmware is flashed.

 - Silicon Labs/Linear/Nortek/GoControl HubZ/QuickStick Combo (HUSBZB-1)/Elelabs Raspberry Pi shield and USB adapter.
 These devices should come with an EZSP firmware preloaded.
+- Home Assistant Skyconnect.
+Reportedly also works, and comes with the right EZSP firmware preloaded.
 - Silicon Labs/Telegesis ETRX357USB/ETRX3USB/ETRX3.
 These devices come with an AT-command based firmware preloaded.
 You may be able to flash it with compatible firmware by doing something like this: https://community.home-assistant.io/t/eu-usb-sticks-for-the-new-zigbee-component/16718/10?u=frank

 ## Installation

-Make sure you have python v3 and pip. (`sudo apt-get install python3-pip`)
+Make sure you have python 3.5 or newer and pip. (`sudo apt-get install python3-pip`)

 ```sh
 git clone https://github.com/vanviegen/hue-thief